 Of course, Tamil Nadu’s history predates its colonial heritage and the Kapaleeswarar Temple, with its towering gopuram of brightly painted figures and busy shrines, or the collection of 9th-12th century Chola bronzes in the Government Museum, exemplify this legacy.

-Suggested Chennai itinerary
+Suggested itineraries featuring Chennai

 This sample itinerary will give you an idea of what is possible when you travel in Chennai, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Places & hotels on the map